rust-lang/rust/src/doc/guide-unsafe.md

 - implement the `Drop` for resource clean-up via a destructor, and use RAII (Resource Acquisition Is Initialization).
-This reduces the need for any manual memory management by users, and automatically ensures that clean-up is always run, even when the task fails.
+This reduces the need for any manual memory management by users, and automatically ensures that clean-up is always run, even when the task panics.
 - ensure that any data stored behind a raw pointer is destroyed at the appropriate time.